 If 2 of 3 hit: You lose everything.
 The parlay doesn't care that you were "close."

-That all-or-nothing nature is what makes parlays exciting—and what makes them so profitable for sportsbooks.
+That all-or-nothing nature is what makes parlays exciting.
+It's also what makes them so profitable for sportsbooks.

 If you're new to reading odds, check out our How to Read Betting Odds guide first.